jank-lang/jank-lang.org/resources/src/blog/2023-08-26-object-model.md

 ## Fast math
 Math has sped up the most out of anything, which bodes very well for our ray tracing numbers.
-Here are the results for fully boxed subtraction, where no type info is known, as well as subtraction between an unknown box and an unboxed double.
-In both cases, jank is now significantly faster than Clojure JVM.
+Here are the results for fully boxed subtraction, where no type info is known, subtraction between an unknown box and an unboxed double, and fully unboxed subtraction.
+In all cases, jank is now significantly faster than Clojure JVM.
 These wins apply across the board for all binary math operations.

 <figure>
   <object type="image/svg+xml" data="/img/blog/2023-08-26-object-model/boxed-sub.plot.svg" width="50%">